victoryang1/DAT-BOS-16/lessons/lesson-18/readme.md

 print('CV AUC {}, Average AUC {}'.format(scores, scores.mean()))
 ```

+#### Combining Steps in Pipelines

-Often we will want to combine these steps to evaluate on some future dataset.
+Often we will want to combine these steps to evaluate some future dataset.
 Therefore, we need to make sure we perform the _exact same_ transformations on the data.
-If has_brownies_in_text is column 19, we need to make sure it is column 19 when it comes to evaluation time.
+If "has_brownies_in_text" is column 19, we need to make sure it is __also__ column 19 during future evaluation.

-Pipelines combines all both pre-processing and model building steps into a single object.
-Rather than manually evaluating the transformers and then feeding them into the models, pipelines ties these steps together.
+Pipelines combines both pre-processing and model building steps into a _single object_.
+Rather than manually evaluating the transformers and then feeding them into the models, pipelines ties both of these steps together.

-Similar to models and vectorizers in scikit-learn, pipelines are equipped with `fit` and `predict` or `predict_proba` methods as any model would be, but they ensure that proper data transformations are performed.
+Similar to models and vectorizers in scikit-learn, pipelines are equipped with `fit` and `predict` or `predict_proba` methods (as any model would be), but they ensure that proper data transformations are performed.

 ```python
 # Split the data into a training set